facadus/kelper/readme.md

 Libraries is used in optimization and finalization process to define libraries that should be exported.
 This function automatically generates library files and compile them.
 All configurations that are set in packages are copied to configuration (config.js or app.nocache.js) files for usage.

+Each library has 2 parameters - **"name"** *(string)* and **"packages"** *(array)*, other parameters will be ignored.
+Library will be automatically generated from inner packages it they exist otherwise library will be ignored.
+Each packages has it's own configuration.
+For more information, look at next paragraph (Packages configuration parameter).

 *Example of usage:*